 Imagine what it would be like to be part of, and contribute to, one of the largest projects on the planet.
 If you’re looking for a short term training (1 to 6 months), how cool would it be to say you’re working in CERN?

-Whilst CERN Jobs are open to all eligible candidates, this programme also provides an opportunity particularly reserved for students with disabilities, in the technical or scientific field.
+Whilst CERN Jobs are open to all eligible candidates, the Short-Term Internship Program also provides an opportunity particularly reserved for students with disabilities, in the technical or scientific field.
 This opportunity is offered as part of CERN’s commitment to advance inclusiveness and accessibility in the workplace.
-This opportunity is reserved for students with disabilities whose main field of study is in applied physics, computing, mathematics, electricity, electronics, mechanical, electrical or civil engineering.
-Find out more and take part!
+If your main field of study is in applied physics, computing, mathematics, electricity, electronics, mechanical, electrical or civil engineering, click here to find out more.